DISCOVER ST JOHN'S

 The bells have been named after the eleven Deans and one Administrator who have been charged with the responsibility for the Cathedral since 1925 when the role of Dean of Brisbane was separated from that of the Bishop of the Diocese.

 Bellringers come in all sizes and ages.
-Some started at the age of 12 years, others are still ringing at the age of 90 years.
+Some started at the age of 12 years, others are still ringing at the age of 90.
 Bell ringing is a community experience, and St John’s Bellringers welcome anyone interested in learning to come along to Monday night practice.
 Learning Change Ringing is challenging, and can take many years to master.
 However, it is a very rewarding pastime, and is integral to the life of the Cathedral community.
+If you are interested in learning to be a bell ringer, or if you would just to see what we do, please get in contact.